- Joseph Abney

 Mark Baker

 Mr. Baker received his license to practice law in 1994, and he joined the Office of the Commonwealth’s Attorney in August, 2004.
 He graduated from the University of Louisville School of Law in 1994 after receiving his BS in Business from UK.
 After 5 years of a varied private practice in Central City, KY, he served as an Assistant Public Advocate in the Capital Trial Unit of the Department for Public Advocacy for five years.
 In that position, Mr. Baker tried 19 jury trials to verdict, including 4 capital cases.
 He is a professional member of the Kentucky Bar Association.
 Formerly the office Robbery Liason, Mr. Baker is a recognized expert on asset forfeiture matters.
-He currently serves in the Violent Crimes Unit.
+He currently serves in the Violent Crimes Unit and the Rocket Docket.

 Philip Bronson